Adenleayo/movie_rating/README.md

 * Performed exploratory data analysis (EDA) on the dataset, missing value analysis, and visualization of the distribution of the data.

-* Overall i found out that movie from year 2015 have a higher rating and stars.
+* Overall i found out that movie from year 2015 have a higher rating and starsas a results of higher votes
+*